RafaelPAndrade/01.Linux_Scripts/README.md

 # Linux_Scripts
 #####Scripts I use in everyday linux live to aid me.

-##CLUI.sh-Simple menu for tty environment
+##CLUI.sh-Simple menu for cli/tty environment
 Clui features sudoless shutdown/reboot/suspend/hibernate, a simple menu, a lot of utilities.
 Try it out!

 Disclaimer:only tested in Lubuntu